-I am a current second year PhD student in the Mathematics and Statistics Centre for Doctoral Training (MASDOC) at Warwick supervised by Dr David Croydon.
+I am a second year PhD student in the Mathematics and Statistics Centre for Doctoral Training (MASDOC) at Warwick supervised by Dr David Croydon and co-supervised by Dr Agelos Georgakopoulos.
 I studied in the National and Kapodistrian University of Athens, earning a BSc in Pure Mathematics, and an MSc in Statistics and Operational Research.
-In my master's degree thesis I investigated the construction of a continuum random polymer that is modeled by a continuous path interacting with a space-time white noise.
-Outside of mathematics, I enjoy reading challenging books.

 My mathematical interests are in Probability Theory.
-In my project, I investigate the connection between local times and cover times on random graphs in order to prove scaling limits of the cover times.
-I am focused on studying local times on critical Galton-Watson trees and their limiting diffusions.
-This has led to futher analysis of certain Gaussian processes on real trees.
+In my project, I investigated the connection between local times and blanket times on random graphs in order to prove scaling limits of blanket times for a wide range of graph models such as critical trees, the Erdős-Rényi critical random graph and critical random graphs with prescribed degrees.

 Local time equicontinuity for random walks on geometric Galton-Watson trees, Joint CDT Colloquium, Maxwell Institute Graduate School for Analysis and its Applications, 18 April-21 April 2017.

 Convergence of blanket times for sequences of random walks on critical random graphs, 12th International Vilnius Conference on Probability Theory and Mathematical Statistics and 2018 IMS Annual Meeting on Probability and Statistics, 02 July-06 July 2018.

 I participate and present in the Probability reading group.